Dragonfly Therapeutic Retreat

 But crisis compressed competition.
 Lower commercial rents and reduced market activity created space for a well-capitalized entrant to establish itself.
 While competitors retreated, Dragonfly partnered with Shanghai Sunrise to educate customers about SARS prevention—demonstrating community commitment that became a brand hallmark.
 By the time WHO declared SARS contained in July 2003, Dragonfly had survived its trial by fire.

 Beyond SARS, Dragonfly faced a more persistent challenge: the Chinese massage industry’s reputation crisis.
 As China Daily documented, the beauty and wellness sector “was previously perceived as shady, unregulated, and downright unseemly.”
 Massage parlors frequently served as fronts for illicit services, triggering police crackdowns and creating consumer confusion.
-Yam and his co-founder Eve Zhou spent three months following government officials to obtain business certification.
+Georgie and his co-founder Eve Zhuo (卓文芳) spent three months following government officials to obtain business certification.
 Once licensed, they faced ongoing “snap checks” from authorities scrutinizing even legal establishments.

-The company deliberately designed its operations to signal legitimacy: English-speaking staff, transparent pricing menus, couples-friendly VIP suites, professional lighting, and consistently immaculate facilities.
+The company deliberately designed its operations to signal legitimacy: English-speaking staff, transparent pricing menus, couples-friendly “Love Nest” suites, professional lighting, and consistently immaculate facilities.
 By 2005, Dragonfly had “gained a lot of reputation and goodwill on the basis of its ambiance, products and services and environment, which was clean without any doubtful activities.”
+That year, the first customer to tattoo the Dragonfly logo on their body appeared—a small data point that said more about brand loyalty than any award.

-Yam’s salon background taught him that service businesses live or die by their people.
+Georgie’s salon background taught him that service businesses live or die by their people.
 His breakthrough insight was that while hairdressers developed personal followings that couldn’t transfer to the salon brand, massage therapists could deliver standardized experiences that reinforced institutional loyalty.
-“I believe all those on the spa team should share the same technique, so that if a customer’s favourite therapist is not available, they can still experience a massage that’s at least 95 per cent what they expect,” he told the South China Morning Post.
+“I believe all those on the spa team should share the same technique, so that if a customer’s favourite therapist is not available, they can still experience a massage that’s at least 95 per cent what they expect,” he told the South China Morning Post in 2006.

 The Dragonfly Academy became the mechanism for embedding this philosophy.
 Staff were recruited from across China—often through referrals from existing team members—then rigorously trained in proprietary techniques blending Chinese, Japanese, Indonesian, and Thai massage traditions.
 The company minimized turnover through professional treatment, competitive compensation, and real career progression.
 In a distinctive innovation, several staff became part owners of their shops.

-This staff development model created what Yam described as “soul”—the intangible feeling of warmth that differentiated Dragonfly from clinical hotel spas.
-It was also Dragonfly’s competitive moat: while competitors could copy décor and pricing, they couldn’t easily replicate an institutional culture built over years.
+This staff development model created what Georgie described as “soul”—the intangible feeling of warmth that differentiated Dragonfly from clinical hotel spas.
+While competitors could copy décor and pricing, they couldn’t replicate an institutional culture built over years.
 By March 2009, the network had grown to 20 local branches plus 3 overseas franchises in Dubai and Oslo—becoming what the company claimed was “the first service brand from China to be exported abroad.”

 The international franchises represented both validation and vulnerability.
 Dragonfly proved that “China can not only export high quality products, but also high quality services.”
 But maintaining consistent delivery across cultures and continents stretched the Academy model to its limits.
 Rapid growth through 40-60 partnership arrangements created tension: misaligned operators could damage the brand faster than marketing could repair it.